 A cornerstone of the Antarctic Treaty is the Protocol on Environmental Protection to the Antarctic Treaty (also known as the Madrid Protocol).
 The Protocol sets aside Antarctica as a natural preserve.
 It is a legally binding agreement that sets out principles and procedures to protect the Antarctic environment.
 The Protocol drives all of ANI's activities from what types of food we can take on an Emperor penguin visit to how we deal with waste.

-All visitors to Antarctica must read and abide by Guidance for Visitors to the Antarctic, which explains visitor responsibilities and provides practical steps to enable visitors to comply with the Treaty and Protocol.
-The guidelines are available in a number of different languages from ANI or from the International Association of Antarctica Tour Operators.
+All visitors to Antarctica must read and abide by Guidance for Visitors to the Antarctic (Rec 18-1) which explains visitor responsibilities and provides practical steps to enable visitors to comply with the Treaty and Protocol.
+New Guidelines for Visitors (Res 34-3), adopted by the Treaty Parties in 2011, also apply.
+Both sets of guidelines are available in a number of different languages from ANI or from the International Association of Antarctica Tour Operators.
 We also fully support voluntary visitor guidelines and best practices established by IAATO.
+More about Visitor Guidelines

 Specially Protected Areas

 A number of areas in Antarctica have been afforded special protection because of their environmental, scientific, historic, or aesthetic values.
 These include Historic Monuments, Antarctic Specially Protected Areas (ASPAs), and Antarctic Specially Managed Areas (ASMAs).
 The South Pole has been designated Antarctic Specially Managed Area No.5, and objectives and procedures are outlined in a detailed Management Plan.
 Additional guidelines apply to non-governmental organizations.